 Triana’s main industry traditionally was the production of terracotta, ceramic tiles, azulejos, and bricks in general thanks to the clay and silty soil located around Triana.

 The oldest remains found of clay activity goes back to the Almohad period (XII).
 Though we’re absolutely certain that there was activity before mostly because Seville was famous in Rome for its olive oil.
 Also Santa Justa and Santa Rufina were known in the crockery business.
 The use of Triana’s ceramic became mainstream around the XV century.
 Used mostly by wealthy families to decorate their palaces.
-And speaking chinaware, in 1841 British businessman Charles Pickman repurpose the old Cartuja monastery and turned it into a terracotta factory.
+And speaking of chinaware, in 1841 British businessman Charles Pickman repurposed the old Cartuja monastery and turned it into a terracotta factory.
 Still today it’s one of the most famous chinaware in use.

 In the first half of the XX century, the Regionalist architecture demanded lots of ceramic work, contributing to a rise in production.
 In total there were 24 factories dedicated to this kind of product.

 When it comes to history, the most famous and notorious neighbor known outside Spain and transcended in time was Juan Rodriguez Bermejo a.k.a.
 Rodrigo de Triana.
 The first man that yelled from the top of his lungs sitting on his crows nest in one of the Caravelles “ Land Ahoy!”
 In 1492.

 Just across the river, opposite Torre del Oro is located Calle Betis (name given by the romans to the river) filled with bars and restaurants always filled with locals and tourists.
 Making it an interesting part of the nightlife of the city.